JNRowe/jnrbase/README.rst

 Contributors
 ------------

-I'd like to thank the following people who have contributed to ``jnrbase``.
+I’d like to thank the following people who have contributed to ``jnrbase``.

 Patches
 '''''''